Czuz/mySync-for-myCloud-OS5/README.md

 Save the configuration and restart the service.

+## How to setup notifications
+In the MyCloud Administration Console select `Settings -> Notifications`.

+Configure according to your preferences. mySync failures will be reported as a following *Warning*:
+> Remote Backup Error
+> An error occurred for the remote backup job named mySync.
+Please check the backup job detail.
+> Code: 1400

 ## Troubleshooting
 In the MyCloud Administration Console select `Apps menu -> mySync -> Configure -> Logs`.

 By default logs are kept here: /mnt/HD/HD_a2/.systemfile/mySync/log

 ## Changes
+\[2022-11-20\] - v1.1.0
+- Integration with notification services of MyCloud

 \[2021-11-01\] - v1.0.0
 - mySync job to perform regular backups
 - Web GUI for mySync administration: